Contact Us for a Free Consultation (213) 542-0979

 I wrote the book on defending domestic violence charges.

-Without this strategy the question becomes why should they bend on how they handle their case.
+Without this strategy, the question becomes why they should bend on how they handle their case.

-We must show them that the other party had a motive to embellish and even lie because of facts that were not brought up at the time the police came out to the location of the arrest.
+We must show them that the other party had a motive to embellish and even lie because of facts that were not brought up when the police arrived at the arrest location.
+Further, many times, the other party's story does not match the evidence in the case.

-For example, I see people claiming they were punched in the face multiple times by a much bigger person and their injuries do not show it.
+For example, I see people claiming they were punched in the face multiple times by a much bigger person, and their injuries do not show it.

 What is Domestic Violence?

-In addition, when someone is arrested for domestic violence a restraining order or criminal protective order is almost always issued.
+In addition, when someone is arrested for domestic violence, a restraining order or criminal protective order is almost always issued.

-In a domestic violence case, even when the victim refuses to press charges against you, the district attorney's office can still prosecute you and the penalties can be severe.
+In a domestic violence case, even when the victim refuses to press charges against you, the district attorney's office can still prosecute you, and the penalties can be severe.

 You may also be ordered to pay a fine of $6,000 or more, restitution to the victim, and attend community service and anger management classes.